neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 If the user has entered a wrong value, the original page has to be re-displayed, and the user needs some well-readable information on what data he should enter.

-This chapter will explain:
+This chapter explains:

-* ... how to use the validators being part of FLOW3
+* how to use the validators being part of FLOW3
-* ... how to write your own validators
+* how to write your own validators
-* ... how to use validation in your own code
+* how to use validation in your own code
-* ... how validation is embedded in the model, the persistence and the MVC layer
+* how validation is embedded in the model, the persistence and the MVC layer

 Automatic Validation Throughout The Framework
 =============================================